Plantungan concentration camp

 Plantungan concentration camp (Kamp Plantungan, also called Instalasi Rehabilitasi Plantungan "Plantungan rehabilitation installation") was an internment camp for female political prisoners in New Order Indonesia.
 These prisoners, which numbered about 500 in total, were mostly members of the banned Communist Party of Indonesia, of affiliate organizations like LEKRA, Gerwani, or other leftist organizations, and were mostly "Category B" prisoners who by official admission had no evidence or charges against them.
 It was located in Kendal Regency near Semarang, Central Java and operated from 1971 to 1979.
-Among the high-profile detainees at Plantungan were Umi Sardjono (chair of Gerwani), Salawati Daud, Mia Bustam (an artist who was the wife of the painter Sindu Sudjojono), Dr. Sumiyarsi Siwirini, a left-wing activist, and Siti Suratih, wife of high-ranking Communist Party leader Oloan Hutapea.
+Among the high-profile detainees at Plantungan were Umi Sardjono (chair of Gerwani), Salawati Daud, Mia Bustam (an artist previously married to the painter S. Sudjojono), Dr. Sumiyarsi Siwirini, a left-wing activist and physician, and Siti Suratih, wife of high-ranking Communist Party leader Oloan Hutapea.

 History

 Leprosy hospital

 The camp was located in Plantungan district, Kendal Regency, Central Java province, in Indonesia, near a village which also had the name Plantungan.
 In the nineteenth century, during the Dutch East Indies era, the site was operated as a military hospital which also had a section for patients with Leprosy; the location was chosen mostly because of the nearby Hot spring which was considered therapeutic for those patients.
 In the early twentieth century, Plantungan became a facility purely for Leprosy patients, now under the management of The Salvation Army.
 Following the Japanese invasion of the Dutch East Indies, the Salvation Army staff were interned by the Japanese, but the hospital continued to operate.
 After Indonesian independence, it continued to operate and was nationalized in 1957, becoming a hospital operated by the Indonesian ministry of health.
 The Leprosy clinic was shut down in 1960; it remained dormant until 1969, when the complex started to be rebuilt by the Indonesian government into a prison camp.